Adnan-shamsi/VoteChain/README.md

 - Polling
 - Add new legit Voters
 - Cast your votes
-- Winners will get some extra voting points and losers will lose some points
+- Winners of the poll will get some extra voting points and losers will lose some points

 ## 🔥 Getting Started